+356-2033-01-78

 Can you guarantee that I will get Malta PR by investment?

-No, as it is impossible to guarantee success for any residency-by-investment programme, including the Malta Permanent Residence Programme (MPRP).
+No, as it is impossible to guarantee success for any residency-by-investment programme, including the Malta Permanent Residence Programme, MPRP.
 The Residency Malta Agency makes the final decision.

 To improve the likelihood of approval, Immigrant Invest conducts preliminary Due Diligence.
 A certified Anti-Money Laundering Officer checks the applicant’s background using the same databases as the Residency Malta Agency.